amtep/ck3-tiger/IDEAS.md

 ## General
 * root.set_variable doesn't work; an effect can't be chained to a scope.
 Has to be `root = { set_variable ... }`
 * Some code (in scripted_lists and in lifestyles) is not allowed to use scripted content in its triggers
-* warn about certain triggers (gold, piety, prestige, title_held_years) if they are used with = rather than a more general comparator
 * Many effects and triggers have a target field.
 It almost never makes sense to have who = this or target = this as the target.
 It's worth warning about especially in macros.

 ## Advice